toolfun/nym-NM-GW-NC-NR-S5/update/update_notes.md

 ```
 #### Change version in config of the GW
 `nano ~/.nym/gateways/NAME_OF_YOUR_GW/config/config.toml`
+### Rebond Gateway
-#### Rebond the Gateway to the new version v1.1.1 in NYM wallet (Unbond - Stop GW - Start GW - Bond)
+> #### Rebond gateway to v1.1.1 in NYM wallet (Unbond - Stop GW - Start GW - Bond).
+You will always need to rebond when upgrading gateways as this is how the network knows your gateway is available to be used
 ____
 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧
 ### ⚫ ~~Socks5 external(❗) client~~